Common Work Injuries for First Responders

 Emergency medical service workers such as emergency medical technicians/EMTs and paramedics face a variety of traumatic situations on a daily basis.
 Witnessing a patient’s death can take a heavy psychological toll.
 These workers also arrive on the scene of medical emergencies, which may be violent and disturbing, which may result in mental health conditions.

 The same is true for firefighters and police officers.
 Sadly, these first responders may also fear for their own lives and safety on the job.
-If a police officer is threatened by a criminal or watches a fellow worker face violence in the line of duty, it can have a lasting effect.
+If a criminal threatens a police officer or this officer watches a fellow worker face violence in the line of duty, it can have a lasting effect.
 Workers’ compensation ensures that first responders get the psychological care they need, as well as coverage for lost wages while they are recovering.

 Are You a First Responder Seeking Workers’ Comp?